A ship going through sea.

 Stadium full of people.

-Once students have that trust and feel that they belong, they have the supports, structures, and, hopefully, fortitude to deal with the uncertainty inherent in leading.
+Once students have that trust and feel that they belong, they have the support, structures, and, hopefully, the fortitude to face and embrace the uncertainty inherent in leading.
 As Ronald Heifetz notes, leadership is disappointing people at a rate they can absorb.
-Often, student leaders think leadership is exhilarating, making people happy, and only resulting in glorious success.
-They fail to understand the significant disquiet of leading a group from where they are to some place new, the new place requiring the group’s learning of new skills and practices to achieve that goal.
-Some teachers dislike the uncertainty inherent in teaching, preferring to tell students what they need to know, never challenging students to truly demonstrate the learning or engaging them to utilize their creative capacity to solve novel problems.
+Often, student leaders anticipate that leadership is exhilarating, that it’s about making people happy and thus resulting in glorious success.
+They fail to understand the significant disquiet of leading a group from where they are to somewhere new This new place requires the group’s learning of new skills and practices to achieve that goal.

 Links:

-A Boost from Uncertainty” (Nyhus, Bowdoin Magazine)
+A Boost from Uncertainty (Nyhus, Bowdoin Magazine)

 Jennifer B. Wallace

-Leadership on the Line: Staying Alive through the Danger of Leading (Heifetz & Linsky)
+Leadership on the Line: Staying Alive Through the Danger of Leading (Heifetz & Linsky)